 “No, I don’t work for them.”

 Bad Teeth’s English was quite good — a far sight better than Christ’s Spanish.
 He was smart, Christ could tell, which made him dangerous.
 The others just stood and gawked.
 In lieu of words, The Pimp played with his gun, spinning it around his finger like a five-year-old mimicking a gunslinger.
 That made Christ nervous.
 G2 agents had a way of shooting themselves by mistake — and if not themselves, someone else.
 It had already happened once.
 Shortly after Christ and the others were detained, one of the crackerjack Cuban agents shot himself in the hand while fiddling with his gun.
 Normally that would have struck Christ as amusing, a revolutionary blowing his thumb off.
 But under the circumstances …

 “Why are you here?”
 Bad Teeth set in again.

 Christ couldn’t believe it.
 He was a senior CIA officer in charge of one of the most specialized units in the Agency doing his damnedest to sound like a tourist in the wrong place at the wrong time.

-How in the name of sweet fuck was he going to get out of this one?
+How was he going to get out of this one?